Research & Facts

 State of the Child Report – Report from PA Auditor General DePasquale shows a broken child-welfare system that puts children at risk.

-Child Maltreatment 2017 – This report presents national data about child abuse and neglect known to child protective services agencies in the United States during federal fiscal year 2017.
+Child Maltreatment 2020 – This report presents national data about child abuse and neglect known to child protective services agencies in the United States.

 Preventing Child Abuse and Neglect: A Technical Package for Policy, Norm and Programmatic Activities (CDC) – This technical package represents a select group of strategies based on the best available evidence to help prevent child abuse and neglect.
 These strategies include strengthening economic supports to families; changing social norms to support parents and positive parenting; providing quality care and education early in life; enhancing parenting skills to promote healthy child development; and intervening to lessen harms and prevent future risk.
 The strategies represented in this package include those with a focus on preventing child abuse and neglect from happening in the first place as well as approaches to lessen the immediate and long-term harms of child abuse and neglect.
 These strategies range from a focus on individuals, families, and relationships to broader community and societal change.
 This range of strategies is needed to better address the interplay between individual-family behavior and broader neighborhood, community, and cultural contexts.

 World Family Map 2019 – This fourth edition of the World Family Map, which is sponsored by Child Trends, the Social Trends Institute, and a range of international educational and nongovernmental institutions, provides updated indicators of family well-being worldwide.